0xGeekCat/0xGeekCat/README.md

 # 🚀 Goals Of 2021

-- Complete the book list of basic books in the Web Security direction
+- Complete my Web Security booklist
-- Start to do some projects after quickly learning the basic books related to web security direction
+- Work on projects related to web securtiy
-- Get an internship in a company with a strong technology learning atmosphere
+- have an internship in a company with strong learning atmosphere
-- Start learning financial management
+- learn about financial management

-#  📫 How to reach me
+#  📫 Contact me

 - (Wechat) coeur-vlant